unit-mesh/unit-gen/docs/instruction/instruction.md

 # InstructionType

-InstructionType is a enum class that defines the type of instruction.
+InstructionType is an enum class that defines the type of instruction.
 It is used to determine which builder to use to build the instruction.

 ```kotlin